Evolutionary origin of religion: Nonhuman religious behavior

 Humanity's closest living relatives are common chimpanzees and bonobos.
 These primates share a common ancestor with humans who lived between six and eight million years ago.
 It is for this reason that chimpanzees and bonobos are viewed as the best available surrogate for this common ancestor.
 Barbara King argues that while non-human primates are not religious, they do exhibit some traits that would have been necessary for the evolution of religion.
 These traits include high intelligence, a capacity for symbolic communication, a sense of social norms, and realization of "self" continuity.
-There is inconclusive evidence that Homo neanderthalensis may have buried their dead, which would be evidence of mortuary ritual.
-The use of burial rituals is thought to be evidence of religious activity, but there is no other evidence that religion existed in human culture before humans reached behavioral modernity.
-Other lines of evidence have revealed that Homo neanderthalensis made cave art, which would require a high level of symbolic thinking paralleling religious thought.

 Elephants perform rituals for their dead.
 They demonstrate long periods of silence and mourning at the point of death; later, elephants return to grave sites and caress the remains.
 Some evidence suggests that many species grieve death and loss.

 Relevant prerequisites for human religion

 Increased brain size

 In this set of theories, the religious mind is one consequence of a brain that is large enough to formulate religious and philosophical ideas.
 During human evolution, the hominid brain tripled in size, peaking 500,000 years ago.
 Much of the brain's expansion took place in the neocortex.
 The cerebral neocortex is presumed to be responsible for the neural computations underlying complex phenomena such as perception, thought, language, attention, episodic memory and voluntary movement.
 According to Dunbar's theory, the relative neocortex size of any species correlates with the level of social complexity of the particular species.
 The neocortex size correlates with a number of social variables that include social group size and complexity of mating behaviors.
 In chimpanzees the neocortex occupies 50% of the brain, whereas in modern humans it occupies 80% of the brain.

 Robin Dunbar argues that the critical event in the evolution of the neocortex took place at the speciation of archaic Homo sapiens about 500,000 years ago.
 His study indicates that only after the speciation event is the neocortex large enough to process complex social phenomena such as language and religion.
 The study is based on a regression analysis of neocortex size plotted against a number of social behaviors of living and extinct hominids.

-Stephen Jay Gould suggests that religion may have grown out of evolutionary changes which favored larger brains as a means of cementing group coherence among savanna hunters, after that larger brain enabled reflection on the inevitability of personal mortality.
+Stephen Jay Gould suggests that religion may have grown out of evolutionary changes that favored larger brains as a means of cementing group coherence among savanna hunters, after that larger brain enabled reflection on the inevitability of personal mortality.